sfigg/commercialization-public/service/iot/using-device-update-center.md

 ### Build a base image for the device

+1. In the IoTCoreShell, import the config file using [Import-IoTDUCConfig](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/Import-IoTDUCConfig.md)

+    ```powershell
+    Import-IoTDUCConfig <productname> "C:\Downloads\CUSConfig.zip"
+    (or) importcfg <productname> "C:\Downloads\CUSConfig.zip"
+    ```

-1. In the IoTCoreShell, import the config file: `importcfg <productname> <CUSConfig.zip>`  This will also edit the OEMInputXML files for the inclusion of proper feature IDs.
+   This will also edit the OEMInputXML files for the inclusion of required FM files and feature IDs.
+This also removes **IOT_GENERIC_POP** feature if present.

    ![importcfg](images/importcfg.PNG)

-2. Sign all required binaries with the code signing certificate using `signbinaries` and for the bsp packages: `re-signcabs <src dir> <dst dir>`
+2. Sign all required binaries with the code signing certificate using [Add-IoTSignature](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/Add-IoTSignature.md) and [Redo-IoTCabSignature](https://github.com/ms-iot/iot-adk-addonkit/blob/master/Tools/IoTCoreImaging/Docs/Redo-IoTCabSignature.md)

+    ```powershell
+    # enable retail signing
+    Set-IoTRetailSign On
+    (or) retailsign On
+    # sign all binaries in the workspace
+    Add-IoTSignature C:\MyWorkspace *.sys,*.dll,*.exe
+    (or) signbinaries C:\MyWorkspace *.sys,*.dll,*.exe
+    # re-sign prebuilt bsp cabs if applicable
+    Redo-IoTCabSignature <srcbspdir> <dstbspdir>
+    ```

 3. Build the base image using the below commands

-   a.
-Build the packages: `buildpkg all`

-   b.
-Build the image: `buildimage <productname> <retail/test>`
+    ```powershell
+    # build all packages
+    buildpkg All
+    # build the image
+    buildimage <productname> <retail/test>
+    # build recovery image, if recovery mechanism needed
+    buildrecovery <productname> <retail/test>
+    ```

-      This gives you the base image with the OCP version 10.0.0.0.
+    This gives you the base image with the OEM custom package version 10.0.0.0.

-   c.
-Optional: add a recovery image: `buildrecovery <productname> <retail/test>`

 4. Validate this image on the device.